SGPDIGITALSOLUTIONS/sgpmessagepilot/PREFLIGHT_CHECKS.md

-# SGP MessagePilot - Preflight Checks
+# WebStudio - Preflight Checks

 ## Overview
-This document contains a comprehensive list of checks to ensure SGP MessagePilot is functioning correctly.
+This document contains a comprehensive list of checks to ensure WebStudio is functioning correctly.
 Use this checklist whenever making changes or troubleshooting issues.

 ---